mendix/docs/content/data-hub/data-hub-catalog/curate.md

 By default, when an asset is registered in the Data Hub catalog, it is set to **Discoverable**, which means that all users can find, consume, and see details of it.

-When the **Discoverable** setting is turned off, it will only be visible to the owners of the service and curators and not be visible to other users of the Data Hub.
-This means that it cannot be found, either in the Data Hub Catalog or by users of the Data Hub integrations in Studio Pro and Studio.
+When the **Discoverable** setting is turned off, it will only be visible to the owners of the service and curators.
+All other users of Data Hub (also through the Data Hub integrations in Studio Pro and Studio) will not be able to see an asset whose discvorabilty is turned off.

 {{% alert type="info" %}}
 When a data source is set to non-**Discoverable**, neither the data source nor the datasets that are exposed in the service can be found by other users (except for curators who can see all assets).
 However, there may be instances of the same datasets, from the same apps, being available through other services that are also published in the Data Hub Catalog.